JosiahBull/FlowYard/README.md

 <h2>Overview</h2>
 FlowYard is a civil tool which takes one or more shape files (.shp) and point files (.csv) and outputs a single .inp file for processing in EPANET.

-FlowYard will automatically detect collisions between lines and join nodes, automatically simplify veritices where possible, add in extra nodes for fire hydrants and other faciliites as needed, and automatically input height data to nodes when provided.
+FlowYard will automatically detect collisions between lines and join nodes, automatically simplify vertices where possible, add in extra nodes for fire hydrants and other facilities as needed, and automatically input height data to nodes when provided.

 FlowYard supports near-infinite numbers of pipe networks layered on top of one another.

-The goal of FlowYard is to dramtically reduce the time it takes to generate an inp file for processing in EPANET from Civil3D Pipe Network data.
+The goal of FlowYard is to dramatically reduce the time it takes to generate a .inp file for processing in EPANET from Civil3D Pipe Network data.

 <h2>Download and Installation</h2>
 Simply click on <b><a href="https://github.com/badtoro2/FlowYard/releases/download/V1.0.0/FlowYard.Setup.1.0.0.exe"> FlowYard.Setup.1.0.0.exe </a></b> to download, then run as you would any other installation file following onscreen prompts.